-- 1. If you plan to upload your scan results to Fortify Software Security Center, check to make sure that the Fortify Software Security Center instance is running. - 2.
-On the machine that hosts the Controller, navigate to the Tomcat <bin> directory: On a Windows system:
+1. If you plan to upload your scan results to Fortify Software Security Center, check to make sure that the Fortify Software Security Center instance is running.

-cd <controller dir>\tomcat\bin

-cd <controller\dir>/tomcat/bin

-- 3. Run one of the following commands: - On a Windows system, run startup.bat.
+- 2. On the machine that hosts the Controller, navigate to the Tomcat <bin> directory: - On a Windows system: cd <controller\dir>\tomcat\bin - On a Linux system: cd <controller\dir>/tomcat/bin - 3.
+Run one of the following commands: - On a Windows system, run startup.bat.